JiaYongfei/respect/README.md

 }
 ```

-Assert with common Gomega matchers. it looks like
+Assert with common Gomega matchers. it looks like:

 ```go
 Ω(obj).ShouldNot(BeNil())